HubertHartan/Fuel-Checker-Web-Application/README.md

 [Nipun Shrestha - 45549192](https://github.com/nipunshrestha)

-As a Data and Visulaisation Specialist, I managed the user's data state in the application using redux.
-I also implemented the bookmark functionality, which allowed users to save their favourite fuel stations.
-I was also able to design API endpoints that allowed the bookmark data to be store and collected from the database.
-I also added features such as search functionality and displaying bookmarks to the interactive Mapbox componenet.
+As a Data and Visualisation Specialist, I worked on the state management of the application using redux.
+I also implemented the bookmark functionality, which allowed users to save their favorite fuel stations.
+I was also able to design API endpoints that allowed the bookmark data to be stored and collected from the database.
+I also added features such as search functionality and displaying bookmarks to the interactive Mapbox component.
 Lastly, I also worked on the dashboard and the profile pages.

 [Trideep Lal Das](https://github.com/TrideepLD)